dog wearing goggles.

 Pumpkin spice typically contains things like nutmeg and cloves, which can be toxic to pets in large amounts.

-Here’s an incomplete list of additional holiday foods to avoid feeding Fido or Kitty:
+Here’s an incomplete list of additional holiday food hazards for pets to avoid:

 Make sure you’re familiar with the holiday food hazards you use for holiday cooking and keep them safely out of reach of your pet.
 It also helps to keep a pet emergency kit on hand for the unthinkable.